xiaolaba/Openwrt_Ubuntu_20.04_setup/README.md

 change to "Flags"=dword:0000007 to "Flags"=dword:0000005

 .
-the backup the registry of "Flags"=dword:0000007
+the backup the registry with "Flags"=dword:0000007,

 ```
 Windows Registry Editor Version 5.00